dariowho/intents/README.md

 `ExampleAgent.zip` can be loaded into an existing Dialogflow project by using the standard *"Settings > Export and Import > Restore from ZIP"* feature.
-Also via API, if you know how to use it.
+Also via API, if you are familiar with it.

 ### Predict Intent